 Jack A. Digliani, PhD, EdD is a licensed psychologist and a former deputy sheriff, police officer, and detective.
 He served as a law enforcement officer for the Laramie County, Wyoming Sheriff's Office, the Cheyenne, Wyoming Police Department, and the Fort Collins, Colorado Police Services (FCPS).
 He was the FCPS Director of Human Services and police psychologist for the last 11 years of his FCPS police career.
 While in this position he provided psychological services to employees and their family, and clinically supervised the FCPS Peer Support Team.
-He received the FCPS Medal of Merit for his work in police psychology.
+He has received several commendations from various law enforcement agencies for his work in police psychology.

-Dr. Digliani has served as the police psychologist for the Loveland Police Department and Larimer County Sheriff's Office (Colorado) for the past several years.
-During this period, he provided psychological counseling services to department members and their families.
+Dr. Digliani also served as the police psychologist for the Loveland Police Department and Larimer County Sheriff's Office (Colorado).
+During his service he provided psychological counseling services to department members and their families.
 He was also the clinical supervisor of the agencies' Peer Support Teams.
 He has worked with numerous municipal, county, state, and federal law enforcement agencies.
-He specializes in police and trauma psychology, group interventions, and the development of police, fire, and other emergency worker peer support teams.
+He specializes in police and trauma psychology, group interventions, and the development of police, fire, and other first-responder peer support teams.

-Dr. Digliani is the author of Reflections of a Police Psychologist, Police and Sheriff Peer Support Team Manual, Firefighter Peer Support Team Manual, Law Enforcement Critical Incident Handbook, Law Enforcement Marriage and Relationship Guidebook, and Stress Inoculation Training: The Police.
-He is a contributor-writer of Colorado Revised Statute 13-90-107(m) Who may not testify without consent, the statute and paragraph which grants law enforcement, firefighter, and medical/rescue peer support team members specified confidentiality protection during peer support interactions.
-He is also the primary author of the peer support section of the Officer-Involved Incident Protocol of the 8th Judicial District of Colorado.
+Dr. Digliani is the author of Contemporary Issues in Police Psychology, Reflections of a Police Psychologist, Law Enforcement Peer Support Team Manual, Firefighter Peer Support Team Manual, Law Enforcement Critical Incident Handbook, and Law Enforcement Marriage and Relationship Guidebook.
+He is a contributor-writer of Colorado Revised Statute (CRS) 13-90-107(m) Who may not testify without consent, the statute and paragraph which grants law enforcement, firefighter, and medical/rescue peer support team members specified confidentiality protection during peer support interactions.
+He is also the principal author of the peer support section of the Critical Incident Protocol of the Eighth Judicial District of Colorado.
+Portions of his Trauma Intervention Program have been incorporated into CRS 16-2.5-403, Peace officer-involved shooting or fatal use of force policy (2019).

-In 1990, Dr. Digliani created the Psychologist And Training/Recruit Officer Liaison (PATROL) program, a program designed to support police officer recruits and their families during academy and field training.
-This concept was later extended to the fire service.
-The Firefighter Recruit Support (FIRST) program supports firefighters and their families during recruit training.
-Through his work, he developed the Comprehensive Model for Police Advanced Strategic Support for police officers and the Comprehensive Model for Peer Advanced Strategic Support for firefighters (COMPASS).
-COMPASS is a career-long psychological health and wellness strategy for police officers and firefighters.
-In 2013, Dr. Digliani developed the conceptions of primary and secondary danger, and created the "Make it Safe" Police Officer Initiative.
-The Initiative is designed to reduce the secondary danger of policing.
+In 1990, he created the Psychologist And Training/Recruit Officer Liaison (PATROL) program, a program designed to support police officer recruits and their families during academy and field training.

+Dr. Digliani developed the Freezeframe method of critical incident debriefing.
+He also advanced the conceptualizations of Option funnel versus Threat funnel, Level I and Level II peer support, Life-by-Design, the 2-and-2, and the Comprehensive Model for Police Advanced Strategic Support (COMPASS).
+COMPASS is a career-long psychological health and wellness strategy for police officers.

-To learn more about the Make it Safe Police Officer Initiative, and to download free copies of the Police and Sheriff Peer Support Team Manual, the Law Enforcement Critical Incident Handbook, and the Law Enforcement Marriage and Relationship Guidebook visit www.jackdigliani.com
+In 2013, Dr. Digliani developed the conceptions of primary and secondary danger.
+He then created the Make it Safe Police Officer Initiative, a 12-element strategy designed to reduce the secondary danger of policing.
+In 2015, Dr. Digliani crafted the Peer Support Team Code of Ethical Conduct.
+He created the Peer Support Team Utilization and Outcome Survey in 2017, a survey specifically designed to assess the use and efficacy of agency peer support.

+Law Enforcement Peer Support Team Manual